Governor Victor Ashe welcomes House Foreign Affairs Committee hearing on Broadcasting Board of Governors

 IBB executives allowed the Radio Liberty crisis in Russia to develop and continue until the three BBG members intervened.

-Thanks to efforts by Ashe, McCue and Meehan, and with support of Under Secretary of State for Public Diplomacy and Public Affairs Tara Sonenshine, some of the fired journalists doing investigative and human rights reporting in Putin’s Russia have already been re-hired by RFE/RL under the new management of Kevin Klose.
+Thanks to efforts by Ashe, McCue, and Meehan, and with the support of Under Secretary of State for Public Diplomacy and Public Affairs Tara Sonenshine, some of the fired journalists doing investigative and human rights reporting in Putin’s Russia have already been re-hired by RFE/RL under the new management of Kevin Klose.

 “I am pleased the House Foreign Affairs Committee held a hearing June 26 on the Broadcasting Board of Governors (BBG) as there are serious issues facing BBG which require congressional action to correct them,” Ashe said.